dimagi/commcare-hq/corehq/apps/cloudcare/static/cloudcare/js/README.md

 These are HQ apps.
 Most of the logic around apps has to do with displaying the home screen of web apps, where you see a tiled list of apps along with buttons for sync, settings, etc.

-This home screen has access to a subset set of data each app's couch document, similar but not identical to the "brief apps" used in HQ that are backed by the `applications_brief` couch view.
+This home screen has access to a subset of data from each app's couch document, similar but not identical to the "brief apps" used in HQ that are backed by the `applications_brief` couch view.

 Once you enter an app, web apps no longer has access to this app document.
 All app functionality in web apps is designed as it is in mobile, with the feature's configuration encoded in the suite.xml or other application files.
 That config is then added to a formplayer request and passed back to web apps, typically in a navigation request.